Jotform SharePoint Integration: What Works and What Doesn't

 Skip the community connector and use Power Automate's 'When an HTTP request is received' trigger instead.
 This gives you a URL.
 Paste that URL into Jotform's webhook integration (Settings, Integrations, Webhooks).
 Now you control the payload parsing.

 The tradeoff: you have to define the JSON schema for the incoming request so Power Automate can parse it.
-Jotform's webhook payload is in a 'rawRequest' field as a string.
+Jotform's webhook payload arrives in a 'rawRequest' field as a string.
 You'll need a Parse JSON step in your flow to extract the submission data before you can map it to SharePoint columns.
 It's more setup, but it's more resilient to API changes because you're reading the raw payload, not depending on a connector that interprets it for you.

-The field mapping problem
+The field mapping problem (Power Automate)

 - Jotform date fields output in 'YYYY-MM-DD' format.
 SharePoint expects ISO 8601 with a time component.
 You need an expression in Power Automate to pad the time, or the item creation fails silently.